dealii/candi/README.md

 * Abort the installer by pressing < CTRL > + C
 * READ CAREFULLY the instructions!
 * INSTALL the needed packages from your distribution.
 (You need super user rights for this step.)
-* Set up of the needed compilers.
+* SET UP the intended compilers; cf. the following instructions for this step.

 #### Install deal.II on RHEL 7, CentOS 7 or Fedora 20/21:
 ```bash